Sterling, Bond Yields Tumble on BOE Rate Rise

 "A recent return of U.K. inflation and, importantly, the onset of the first hiking cycle in 10 years, will likely lead to a dislocation in the negative relationship between sterling and U.K. equities," strategists at UBS wrote, noting currency-linked inflation can add to costs and hit local demand.

-Smaller companies in the U.K. showed a more muted reaction to the BOE's announcement, with the FTSE 250 index and the FTSE Small Cap index both up 0.3%.
+Smaller companies in the U.K. showed a more muted reaction to the BOE's announcement, with the FTSE 250 index adding just 0.3% and the FTSE Small Cap index up 0.2%.

-Shares of U.K.-focused lenders Royal Bank of Scotland Group and Lloyds Banking Group lagged behind despite gains in their more globally oriented counterparts, falling 1.1% and 0.9% respectively.
+Shares of U.K.-focused lenders Royal Bank of Scotland Group and Lloyds Banking Group lagged behind despite gains in their more globally oriented counterparts, falling 1% each.
 A slower pace of rate hikes could hut banks' lending revenues.

 U.K. stocks remain unloved by international investors.
 The U.K. was the top underweight position held by global fund managers surveyed by Bank of America Merrill Lynch in October.